 Getting a smaller propane tank helped make our lives much easier, although it wasn’t necessarily cheaper.
-As with many RVs out there we have a built in propane tank that is larger than the standard tanks you pick up for grilling.
-The only problem for us was in order to fill the large on board tank we would’ve needed to drive 45 minutes one way to get it filled.
+As with many RVs out there we have a built-in propane tank that is larger than the standard tanks you pick up for grilling.
+The only problem for us was in order to fill the large onboard tank we would’ve needed to drive 45 minutes one way to get it filled.
 Knowing we were only going to be in Wisconsin for 3 more weeks we decided to get a smaller tank.

 We had to get the smaller tank re-filled more often (every 3-4 days) but it ended up being a lot easier.
-Not only that but it also helped Katie and I in knowing we had less gas to work with, which made us take a more conservative approach to the gas we used for the furnace and stove.
+Not only that but it also helped Katie and me in knowing we had less gas to work with, which made us take a more conservative approach to the gas we used for the furnace and stove.